-We got ready and went to Cozy Grill, a nearby diner, for a quick brunch before going to the Nutcracker ballet at the Providence Performing Arts Center (PPAC).
-Cozy Grill is a popular diner and we had to wait about 6-7 minutes until a table became available.
-We enjoyed the brunch and when Nana and Mina went to the ladies room Elif asked me if I remembered to take the tickets with me!
+We enjoyed the brunch.
+When Nana and Mina went to the ladies’ room, Elif asked me if I remembered to take the tickets with me!
 Oh, no, I left them home.
-Luckily, Cozy Grill is only a few miles from home and we took a detour back home and I got the tickets.
-After filling up the gas tank we went downtown Providence and parked a block away from the entrance of PPAC.
-As we got close to the entrance it became obvious that I remembered the starting time incorrectly as 2:00PM, it started at 1:30PM.
-No problem, it was only 1:00PM and we even waited for a few minutes until they opened the doors.
+Luckily, Cozy Grill is only a few miles from home.
+We took a detour, and I got the tickets.
+After filling up the gas tank, we went downtown Providence and parked a block away from the entrance of PPAC.

 Happy holidays to everyone.

-Haluk Atamal says
+Haluk Atamal

 What a challenge to attempt to shoot the dark kadife dress and what success!
 Well done, Cemal.